Matthew Schaefer

 Matthew Schaefer (born September 5, 2007) is a Canadian professional ice hockey player who is a defenceman for the New York Islanders of the National Hockey League (NHL).
-Schaefer was selected first overall by the Islanders in the 2025 NHL entry draft.
+He was selected first overall by the Islanders in the 2025 NHL entry draft, and won the Calder Memorial Trophy as the NHL's best rookie in 2025–26.

 Playing career

 Junior

 Playing at the under-16 level for the Halton Hurricanes of the South-Central Triple A Hockey League in 2022–23, Schaefer recorded 12 goals and 32 points in 25 games, earning player of the year honours.
 Following the season, he was selected first overall in the 2023 Ontario Hockey League (OHL) draft by the Erie Otters.
 He became the third first overall pick in Otters history, after Ryan O'Reilly and Connor McDavid.
 In May 2023, he signed a contract with the Otters, committing to play for the team beginning that fall.

 Early in his rookie OHL season, the 2023–24 season, Schaefer scored his first goal on October 12, 2023, a power play goal against the Niagara IceDogs.
 As the backbone of an Otters defence group that The Hockey News described as "bleak," Schaefer was leaned upon heavily but managed the transition from minor hockey to the OHL smoothly.
 He would finish the year with three goals and 17 points in 56 games, earning first team all-rookie honors.
 His impressive rookie season came in the face of significant personal struggles, as both his mother and his billet mother died during the season.

 Schaefer began the 2024–25 season sick with mononucleosis, missing nine games before getting clearance to play.
 In January 2025, not long after sustaining a broken collarbone at the 2025 World Junior Championships, he was named the top North American skater on NHL Central Scouting Bureau's midterm rankings.
 Despite missing the remainder of the season, Schaefer received the CHL Top Draft Prospect Award in advance of the 2025 NHL entry draft, having recorded seven goals and 15 assists in 17 games played.